Bosque Brewing Company – Albuquerque, New Mexico

 So what accounts for such growth in popularity of local beer?
 Experts theorize that similar to the locavore trend in the culinary world, cervisaphiles (aficionados of beers and ales) have grown tired of being subjected to industrially brewed swill (anyone remember the “skunky” beer commercials?) and have discovered the pleasures of carefully crafted beer flavors made under the same roof where it’s consumed.
 A similar evolution among consumers also transpired among oenophiles (wine connoisseurs) and coffee-drinkers.

 These trends have not been lost on the Duke City which in 2014 was named by Livability.com as “America’s best mid-sized city in the country for beer.”
 According to the Web site, Albuquerque is known for its “cultural diversity, authentic landscapes and genuine characters – and that extends to its brews.
 Residents here enjoy mostly sunny days and have their pick of micro-breweries that always have fresh beer on tap.”
-As of May, 2014, Urbanspoon listed nineteen brewery restaurants in the metropolitan area from which cerevisaphiles can pick with others in the mill.
+As of July, 2016, Yelp listed more than thirty brewery restaurants in the metropolitan area from which cerevisaphiles can pick with new ones launching virtually every month.

 The Bosque Brewing Company entered the keenly competitive craft beer foray in November, 2012 and, despite a location far from the beaten path, has experienced significant growth.
 Thanks to a March, 2014 expansion, the brewery now has a production capacity of 3,500 barrels per year–ten times more than what it sold during its first year of operation.
-A second location is slated to launch in late spring of 2014.
+A second location on Girard just south of Central Avenue in the University of New Mexico area launched in late spring of 2014.
 I wouldn’t be writing about The Bosque Brewing Company, however, if it didn’t also serve food that’s a notch or two above most pub food.

-The special of the day during our inaugural visit was a German brats made with a housemade tarragon sauce and sauerkraut.
+11 May 2014: The special of the day during our inaugural visit was a German brats made with a housemade tarragon sauce and sauerkraut.
 The tarragon with its sweet-tangy flavor and anise-like notes should be bottled and sold.
 It is that good!
 The bratwurst sandwich is thick, meaty and heavily spiced while the sauerkraut has a tangy, zesty flavor without the lip-pursing qualities of some sauerkraut.
+The German brats weren’t available during our second, but our server informed us the menu changes frequently and that the brats might someday make a triumphant return.
+Even if the brats aren’t available, the tarragon is (on the tarragon turkey sandwich).
+It’s too good not to grace the menu.

-Soup of the day is not to be missed if it’s roasted red pepper and smoked Gouda soup.
+11 May 2014: Soup of the day is not to be missed if it’s roasted red pepper and smoked Gouda soup.
 While it’s undoubtedly even better on a cold winter day, it’s a delight any time of year and would probably taste just as good cold as it does steaming hot.
 The smooth, mellow flavored smoked Gouda pairs exceptionally well with the vibrant sweet-savory-tangy flavors of the freshly roasted red peppers for a full-flavored and hearty soup.
+The salad and soup section of the menu also lists New Mexico’s ubiquitous green chile pork stew, always a crowd-pleaser but especially good on blustery days.

-Perhaps no sandwich is as ubiquitous on deli and sandwich shop menus as is the Reuben, a sandwich with several variants, most delicious.
-The Bosque Brewing Company’s version is very admirable in that the corned beef is piled high and the sauerkraut is plentiful.
-It’s a delicious sandwich served with a heaping helping of Kettle chips.
+2 July 2016: Perhaps no sandwich is as ubiquitous on deli and sandwich shop menus as is the Reuben, (corned beef, house-made sauerkraut, and thousand island dressing served on rye) a sandwich with several variants, most of them delicious.
+The Bosque Brewing Company’s version is very admirable in that the corned beef is piled high (or at least high for Albuquerque) and the sauerkraut is plentiful.
+The marbled rye is a perfect canvas, offering an assertiveness that counterbalances the sweetness of the thousand-island dressing.
+No longer served solely with a heaping helping of Kettle chips, you can have your burger or sandwich with your choice of fries or seasonal veggies or you can substitute house or Caesar salad or soup for two dollars.

 The Bosque Brewing Company is located almost as far north as you can go on San Mateo before its terminus, but if you’re thinking San Mateo east of I25, you’d be wrong.
 Make sure to consult your favorite mapping application before heading there.
 If the beers are comparable in quality to the food, this brewery is going places.